Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-All parks owned by the Audubon Nature Institute prohibit drone operation.
+All parks owned by the Audubon Nature Institute prohibit all drone usage without exception.

 Restrictions

-No drone flights permitted at Audubon Zoo, Audubon Park, Aquarium grounds, or any other Audubon-owned property.
-No exceptions.
+Complete ban on drone operations in Audubon Zoo, Audubon Park, Aquarium grounds, and all other Audubon-owned parks.

 View source